moodlebox/moodlebox.net/content/help/updating-wi-fi-configuration.en.md

 ### Change Wi-Fi network name (SSID)

 You may change the network name (SSID).
 Type in a new SSID in the adequate field and click the button __Change Wi-Fi setting__.
-Starting with MoodleBox version 2.3.0, it is possible to enter SSIDs with spaces.
+Starting with MoodleBox version 2.3.0, it is possible to enter SSIDs with specials characters such as emojis, including spaces.

 ### Change Wi-Fi access point channel